renjithqchem-cpu/radiomics/README.md

 # A transparent radiomic DEA framework for prioritizing low energy electron radiosensitizer candidates

-Code accompanying the manuscript "Radiomic--DEA framework for prioritizing low energy electron radiosensitizer candidates" (Renjith Bhaskaran, submitted to *Physics in Medicine & Biology*).
+Code accompanying the manuscript "A physics informed radiomics and low energy electron framework for radiosensitizer candidate prioritization" (Renjith Bhaskaran, submitted to *Physics in Medicine & Biology*).

 This repository implements a transparent computational framework that bridges